-As you will be rewarded with one mark for the right answer but for the wrong answer you will only receive deduction of 0.25 marks.
-So before heading to any other step remember to score high Marks it is necessary that you maintain a strategy.
+As you will be rewarded with one mark for the right answer but for the wrong answer you will only receive the deduction of 0.25 marks.
+So before heading to any other step remember to score high Marks, it is necessary that you maintain a strategy.

 Why it is necessary for you to know the SSC CHSL toppers highest marks and how would it help you in cracking the exam?

 The main thing is to play smart and not dumb

 So you need not focus on the marks that are 100% as none of the candidates would have secured 100% mark.
 So you really do not need to stress yourself out just look at the highest of last two years SSC CHSL Toppers mark.